gongx030/ensemblemerge/README.md

 ## Prerequisites

+### Step 1.
 We recommend to build a new `conda` environment for ensemblemerge and install several R packages required for base function:

 ```
 conda create -n ensemblemerge python=3.7